binance/binance-spot-api-docs/testnet/fix-api.md

   breach and the current limit.
 * The limit is 5 concurrent TCP connections per account for the order entry sessions.
 * The limit is 10 concurrent TCP connections per account for the Drop Copy sessions.

+### Unfilled Order Count

+* To understand how many orders you have placed within a certain time interval, please send a [LimitQuery`<XLQ>`](#limitquery) message.
+  A [LimitResponse`<XLR>`](#limitresponse) message will be sent in response, containing information about Unfilled Order Count and Message Limits.
+* **Please note that if your orders are consistently filled by trades, you can continuously place orders on the API**.
+For more information, please see [Spot Unfilled Order Count Rules](../faqs/order_count_decrement.md).
+* If you exceed the unfilled order count your message will be rejected, and information will be transferred back to you in a reject message specific to that endpoint.
+* **The number of unfilled orders is tracked for each account.**

 ## Error Handling